elastic/rally/docs/track.rst

     It's not recommended to rely on ``wait-for-completion=true``.
 Instead you should keep the default value (``False``) and use an additional ``wait-for-snapshot-create`` operation in the next step.
     This is mandatory on `Elastic Cloud <https://www.elastic.co/cloud>`_ or environments where Elasticsearch is connected via intermediate network components, such as proxies, that may terminate the blocking connection after a timeout.

+This is an administrative operation.
+Metrics are not reported by default.
+Reporting can be forced by setting ``include-in-reporting`` to ``true``.

 Meta-data
 """""""""